Richard Burke, 4th Earl of Clanricarde: Early life

 Burke studied at Christ Church, Oxford from 1584 to 1598 and completed an M.A. degree.
 Burke fought for Queen Elizabeth I against the rebel Irish lords and their Spanish allies during the Nine Years' War.

-Clanricarde
+Career

 On 20 May 1601 Burke succeeded his father as the 4th Earl of Clanricarde.
+Richard was knighted in 1602 for his exploits as leader of the English cavalry during the Battle of Kinsale, he served as Lord President of Connaught from 1604 to 1616, Governor of Galway from 1616, and was appointed as a member of the Privy Council of Ireland in 1625.

 Marriage and children

 In 1603, Clanricarde married Frances Walsingham, the widow of Robert Devereux, 2nd Earl of Essex, daughter of Francis Walsingham.

 Richard and Frances had one son: